kkacquah/jest-simulation/javascript/README.md

 simulationTest(
   'should handle refund requests appropriately',
   {
+    conversationGenerator: new LLMConversationGenerator({
       role: 'frustrated customer who recently purchased a faulty laptop',
       task: 'You bought a laptop last week that keeps crashing.
 You have tried troubleshooting with tech support but nothing works.
 Now you want to request a refund.',
-    conversationGenerator: new LLMConversationGenerator(),
+      model: 'gpt-4' // optional, defaults to gpt-4
+    }),
     getAgentResponse: (simulationAgentState) => {
       // Your agent logic here
       return handleCustomerRequest(simulationAgentState.lastResponse?.content);